K Line: History

-1919-1944
+1919–1944

 "K" Line traces its origin to Kawasaki Heavy Industries, which itself was born in 1878, when founder and entrepreneur Kawasaki Shōzō established Kawasaki Tsukiji Shipyard in Tokyo, Japan, which, eighteen years later, in 1896, was incorporated as Kawasaki Dockyard Co., Ltd.

 The shipping activities were developed when Kawasaki Dockyard Co., Ltd. (predecessor of Kawasaki Heavy Industries)'s President Kojiro Matsukata, decided to develop shipping services so as to provide business to Kawasaki Dockyard and to serve Japan's national industrial and trade interests.

 To do so, he placed Kawasaki Kisen, Kawasaki Zosen and Kokusai Kisen under joint management to build a stronger fleet of 40 to 50 ships serving the Atlantic, North and South America, Africa and the Mediterranean and Baltic Seas.

 The three firms' initials were combined to form the moniker "K Line" in 1921.

 K Line founder, Kojiro Matsukata, was also known as an art collector.
 The National Museum of Western Art in Tokyo's Ueno Park was established around the core of Matsukata's private collection.
-In addition, the Tokyo National Museum houses his extensive collection of Ukiyo-eprints.
+The Tokyo National Museum houses his extensive collection of Ukiyo-eprints.

 In 1926, according to Lloyds, the newly established "K" Line reached the rank of 13th in the world, behind compatriots NYK (9th) but ahead of O.S.K.
 (14th).

-By the end of World War II, Kawasaki Kisen had lost 56 vessels; 12 survived.
+By the end of World War II, Kawasaki Kisen had lost 56 vessels.
+12 survived.

 Prior to World War II, the holding company Kawasaki Heavy Industries was part of the Kobe Kawasaki zaibatsu, which included Kawasaki Steel and Kawasaki Kisen.
 After the war, KHI became part of the DKB Group (keiretsu).

-1945-1961
+1945–1961

 During that vital recovery period, "K" Line steadily returned to the building and operation of ships, reestablished bases of operation around the world, increased earnings and took other steps to restore corporate strength and vibrancy of the company.

-1962-1967
+1962–1967

 After the merger with Iino Kisen, "K" Line was newly capitalized at ¥9 billion and controlled a fleet of 104 ships, 55 of which were also owned by "K" Line.
-The merger gave "K" Line a solid foundation to advance dynamically into the future both as one of the world's largest shipping lines in terms of fleet size and as a well-balanced, integrated organization.
+The merger made "K" Line one of the world's largest shipping lines in terms of fleet size.